rockhowse/GeneHacks/README.md

 * get a dictionary containing a list of FastaRecord() objects pulled from the file keyed on the id in the FastaRecord()

 # fastq
-Package containing utility data structures and functiosn for handling fastq formatted data
+Package containing utility data structures and functions for handling fastq formatted data

 ## fastq_utils
 Useful data structures and functions for handling fastq data